pureooze/TwitchEverywhere/README.md

             break;
         }
         default:
-            // This is just an example, uou can handle this case however you wish throw new ArgumentOutOfRangeException();
+            // This is just an example, you can handle this case however you wish throw new ArgumentOutOfRangeException();
     }
 }